ApicaSystem/apicactl/docs/README.md

-# logiqctl
+# apicactl

-`logiqctl` is LOGIQ's inbuilt command-line toolkit that lets you interact with the LOGIQ Observability platform without logging into the UI.
-Using `logiqctl`, you can:
+`apicactl` is Apica Ascent's inbuilt command-line toolkit that lets you interact with the LOGIQ Observability platform without logging into the UI.
+Using `apicactl`, you can:
 - Stream logs in real-time
 - Query historical application logs
 - Search within logs across namespaces